2003100127/tresor/docs/installation.md

-# Installation

 ## System Requirement

-There is no requirement for Tresor, a cross-platform package.
+There is no requirement for Tresor.
+It is a cross-platform computational package.

-## PyPI
+## PyPI (**recommended**)

+!!! info "Note"

+    Please make sure to use the latest version of tresor, as earlier versions may contain bugs.
+If you do not include the `--upgrade` flag during installation, you might encounter issues that prevent tresor from functioning properly in your analysis.

 [tresor homepage](https://pypi.org/project/tresor/)